A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 \subsection{Compactification}

-As in other considerations on $PU(2)$ monopoles there is a natural Uhlenbeck-type compactification of the moduli space.
-As our holonomy perturbations are different from the ones used by Feehan-Leness \cite{FL2}, and as we also chose a very specific cut off behaviour of our holonomy perturbations towards infinity, there are a few essential modifications to be made here for obtaining the Uhlenbeck-compactification.
-We shall only give a sketch here by pointing out the essential differences to the arguments in \cite{FL2} and \cite{T}.
+As in other considerations on $PU(2)$ monopoles, there is a natural Uhlenbeck-type compactification of the moduli space.
+As our holonomy perturbations are different from the ones used by Feehan-Leness \cite{FL2}, and as we have chosen a very specific cut-off behaviour of our holonomy perturbations towards infinity, there are a few essential modifications to be made here for obtaining the Uhlenbeck-compactification.
+We shall only give a sketch here by pointing out the essential differences from the arguments in \cite{FL2} and \cite{T}.
 All these approaches follow the ideas of \cite[Section 4.4]{DK}.\\